 HIV counseling and testing is NOT offered in the context of this course.
 The North Carolina HIV Counseling, Testing & Referral Training must be completed prior to completion of the STD Nurse Clinician Training clinical practicum.
 Students can obtain the required training by completing one of the trainings offered through Whetstone Consultations.

-- Introduction to Public Health Nursing OR a BSN.
+- Principles and Practices of Public Health Nursing OR a BSN.

 - Satisfactory completion of the Physical Assessment of Adults Course or an approved comparable course.